The locations of features in the mass distribution of merging binary black holes are robust against uncertainties in the metallicity-dependent cosmic star formation history: Fit against Cosmological simulation

 \subsection{Resulting \SFRDzZ}

 Our best fitting parameters are listed in Table \ref{tab: fit params}.
 With these fit parameters, $\chi^2(z_j)$ is smaller than $2\cdot 10^{-4}$ at any given redshift.
+To evaluate our fit, we show the absolute residuals and relative errors in Appendix \ref{app: residuals}.
 We will refer to the \SFRDzZ with the parameters listed in Table \ref{tab: fit params} as our fiducial model.

 In Figure \ref{fig: fit SFRD} we show our fiducial model at different redshifts and metallicities.
 We also show the overall star-formation rate density \SFRDz in Figure \ref{fig: SFR(z)}.
 In general, our analytical model captures the metallicity-dependent cosmic star formation history in the TNG100 simulations well (bottom panels of Figure \ref{fig: fit SFRD}).
 The skewed-log normal metallicity distribution is able to reproduce the overall behaviour that is observed in TNG100 \citep[bottom left panel, but cf. ][for an in-depth discussion of low metallicity star formation in the TNG50 simulation]{Pakmor+2022}.
 Only minor features like the additional bump just above $\log_{10}(Z) = -2$ at redshift 2 are missed.
 However, for our purposes, it is more important to prioritise fitting the large scale trends, while we are not so interested in smaller scale fluctuations.